-I set up Sue Bell Garden Design in 2009 to offer a bespoke design service to clients in Norfolk, Suffolk and East Anglia.
+I set up Sue Bell Garden Design in 2009 to offer a bespoke design service to clients in Norfolk and Suffolk.
 Since then I have been steadily building a portfolio of designed gardens.

 I don’t impose any particular style on a garden although I aim for simple, bold layouts softened by planting.
 Every project and every client is different, so I approach each design with a fresh eye and no pre-conceived ideas.
 Your input is crucial – my aim is to help you create the garden that’s right for you – so my approach is quite collaborative and I spend time getting to know you and understanding the site.

 The creative world of garden design may seem a world away from where I started my working life but my previous career taught me the importance of professionalism, excellent communication and attention to detail – all key skills required of a garden designer.

 I consider my Diploma to be just the start of a continuous process of learning and development, so I visit shows and gardens for inspiration and regularly attend workshops and study days.